-“You don’t sound that confident,” Frank observed.
+“You don’t sound that confident,” Frank pointed out.

 “I…” The tall man sighed, and sank down into an adjacent seat.
 “I guess I’m not,” he admitted.
-“I mean, they’re doing their best, of that I’m sure… it’s only, I heard similar things after my wife…” He stopped.
+“I mean, they’re doing their best, of that I’m sure.
+It’s only, I heard similar things after my wife…” He stopped.
 “You don’t need to hear about that.
 What DID happen then?
 It was at your house, I’m told?”

 Frank swallowed.
 Time to lie again.
-“It’s… it’s all kind of hazy actually,” he said.
+“It’s… all kind of hazy, actually,” he said.
 “It’s like I told the police, someone got into the house – I guess they were trying to rob us – and they surprised me and Carrie in the sitting room.
 A couple of shots were fired, the person escaped, and I called 911.”